The Enduring Pain of Childhood Verbal Abuse

 These findings counter the way we prefer to think about the negative things in life.
 We like the notion of the good balancing out the bad, so it comes as a shock to most of us that there’s no scientific basis for that optimistic assumption.
 In fact, many studies—including those of John Gottman on positive and negative exchanges between spouses—put the ratio at 5:1, meaning it takes five good things or exchanges to begin to lessen the impact of one bad one.
 That doesn’t include blotting out the memory of the negative event, by the way; those memories are tenacious.

 A study of some 2,000 adults in their sixties found that when it came to telling their life stories, they recalled painful events quite differently—even when there’s been a long interval of time since they occurred—with the exception of childhood trauma.
 The researchers concluded that older adults perceived positive events as central to their lives largely because of cultural norms, but that negative events were perceived as central or a turning point because of the related coping skills and emotional distress.

 Verbal Abuse Changes the Developing Brain

 A study by Akemi Tomado and others points to literal structural change in the gray matter of the brain in the presence of verbal abuse without proving causation.
-Thanks to MRI imaging, the question of whether verbal abuses changes how the brain function is no longer in question: We know that abuse leaves behind a specific legacy.
+Thanks to MRI imaging, the question of whether verbal abuse changes how the brain functions is no longer in question: We know that abuse leaves behind a specific legacy.